fajrulaulia/app-notes-backend/README.md

 # GeulanteuJS
-GeulanteuJS is a backend module used for backend development in a client environment, is powerful and clean code, this module using NodeJs, Express and MongoDB(Mongoose).
+GeulanteuJS is a backend module wrriten by Javascrip,easy and integrated with contaner as service.

 ## Installation